lukesalamone/deep-q-trading-agent/README.md

 ![q update formula](src/img/q_update.png)

 After an episode concludes, we do an update of the target network with the policy network using a soft or hard update.
 For a soft update, we update after every optimization step with a tau of 0.0003.
-For hard updates, we update with a tau of 1 at the end of each episode.
+For hard updates, we update with a Tau of 1 at the end of each episode.

 ![soft update](src/img/soft_update.png)